Finding a Home for Those in Need

 Omega Bed Program™

 This partnership with local nursing facilities supports patients who are identified in an acute or community setting as requiring skilled nursing care.
-The program walks alongside nursing facilities to break down social barriers as well as address financial barriers to obtain a long-term payor and plan for the patient's health care journey.
-This program currently supports more than 170 patients annually by connecting them to short- or long-term rehab, when their social concerns would have otherwise been a barrier.
+The program walks alongside nursing facilities to break down social barriers as well as address financial barriers to obtain a long-term payor and plan for the patient's healthcare journey.
+This program currently supports close to 100 patients annually by connecting them to short- or long-term rehab, when their social concerns would have otherwise been a barrier.

 Alliance for Low-income Personal Care Home Advancement (ALPHA)

-This initiative of the Healthy York Coalition garners local and state support for low-income personal cares homes (PCHs) across the state.
+WellSpan has been a longstanding partner to Alliance for Low-income Personal Care Home Advancement (ALPHA).
+This initiative garners local and state support for low-income personal cares homes (PCHs) across the state.
 ALPHA's mission is to keep these small PCHs for low-income individuals open and operating, so that older Pennsylvanians and individuals with physical disabilities can age with the dignity, respect and security they deserve.
 Since 2008, half of Pennsylvania's PCHs have closed, and COVID-19 has further devastated these facilities.
 Many PCH residents have lived in their facility for at least 15 years and have nowhere else to live.